codecomigo/app-tutorial-angular/README.md

 ## How to Run Locally

 1. Clone the repository.
-2. After cloning and downloading to your local machine, install node dependencies with the command npm install in the application's root folder.
+2. After cloning and downloading to your local machine, install node dependencies with the command `npm install` in the application's root folder.
-3. Start the JSON server with the command json-server --watch db.json.
+3. Start the JSON server with the command `json-server --watch db.json`
-4. Run the application using ng serve.
+4. Run the application using `ng serve`
-5. Access your browser, preferably Chrome, at http://localhost:4200/.
+5. Access your browser at http://localhost:4200/.

 ## Contact Me